 To ensure that your skin has the nutrients it needs for cellular repair, replacement and to neutralize radical oxygen species:

 You can also topically deliver many of the vitamins, minerals and compounds your skin needs to maintain youthful firmness and elasticity.
-Research has shown that antioxidants and peptide technology help combat free radial assaults and inhibit the glycation process.
+Research has shown that antioxidant technology help combat free radial assaults and inhibit the glycation process.
 To get the most benefit from your anti-aging skin care products, make sure they use high-quality ingredients and are formulated for your skin type.